ericalandouglas/intoJS/hardcoreFP/notes.md

 Maybe Functor
 -------------
-- functor: any object or data structure you can map over
+- functor: any object or data structure you can map over, map :: (a -> b) -> F a -> F b
 - Maybe functor captures a null check (sometimes referred too as option with subclasses some or none)
 - can use Maybe in function composition because it is just a function that takes a value and creates an option container
 - Maybe can help protect against a null blowing up a chain of function calls